Kanesa Seraphin, PhD

 - MS Zoology, University of Hawai'i at Manoa

 - BS Ecology and Systematic Biology, Cal Poly State University

 Kanesa Seraphin, PhD, is the University of Hawai‘i Sea Grant College Program’s Director of the Center for Marine Science Education.
 The center is dedicated to building partnerships that enhance marine science education at all levels (Kindergarten through graduate school and the public community) in order to foster understanding of the natural world and the role of humans in it.

 Seraphin’s science research background is in zoology, specifically population genetics and ecology.
 She earned her bachelor’s degree at the California Polytechnic State University – San Luis Obispo and her master’s and Ph.D. degrees in zoology from the University of Hawai‘i at Manoa (UHM).
-She is an Assistant Professor at the Curriculum Research & Development Group (CRDG) in the UHM College of Education, a credentialed K-12 educator with the State of Hawai'i and an experienced curriculum developer.
-She joined UH Sea Grant as affiliate faculty in 2009.
+She is an Associate Professor at the Curriculum Research & Development Group (CRDG) in the UHM College of Education, a credentialed K-12 educator with the State of Hawai'i and an experienced curriculum developer.
+She joined UH Sea Grant as associate faculty in 2009.